rooseveltframework/roosevelt/README.md

 The [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is also required for development work.
 The JDK is required for the local HTML validator feature.

-Once you have a sane developmemt environment, you can proceed with the standard install procedure below.
+Once you have a sane development environment, you can proceed with the standard install procedure below.

 Using the Roosevelt app generator